tiagocostarebelo/TechncialTest/readme.md

 5. In the new arrivals products section, change the layout to show the shoes in rows of three.
 6. Using javascript, submit the form via javascript, redirecting the page back to itself.
 Scroll the page to the form, remove the form, and show a thank you message where the form once was.

+Please complete these changes using a pull request so that we can see exactly what changes you have made to the code.

+Thanks,

+CleverTouch